iconindicators/appindicators/README.md

     if [ ! -d $HOME/.local/venv_indicatortest ]; then python3 -m venv $HOME/.local/venv_indicatortest; fi && \
     . $HOME/.local/venv_indicatortest/bin/activate && \
     python3 -m pip install --upgrade --force-reinstall --extra-index-url https://test.pypi.org/simple indicatortest && \
-    deactivate
+    deactivate && \
+    $(ls -d $HOME/.local/venv_indicatortest/lib/python3.* | head -1)/site-packages/indicatortest/platform/linux/post_install.sh
 ```

-TODO Check the command above...how do the dependencies get pulled in?
-I think best to delete $HOME/.local/venv_indicatortest and then install from TestPyPI
-to see if all Python dependenices get installed.

-Various operating system packages will likely need to be installed; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).
+Various operating system packages will likely need to be installed; refer to installation instructions at the indicator's `PyPI` page in the *Introduction*.

 ## Installing a Wheel Directly

 A wheel may be installed from the local file system.
 For `indicatortest`, the `.whl` is assumed to be in `release/wheel/dist_indicatortest` and will be installed into a virtual environment at `$HOME/.local/venv_indicatortest`.

 ```